J-Booth/virtual-world/README.md

 Features to be implemented:

-Pizza Shop, Tech Shop,Hangman, rock-paper-scissors, a number guessing game, Tasks and a Help Menu
+Pizza Shop, Tech Shop, Hangman, rock-paper-scissors, a number guessing game, Tasks and a Help Menu